hun9pham/freertos-roadmap/Project/Access shared resource using Mutex/README.md

       ├── License
       ├── Source
 ├── FreeRTOSConfig.h				: Define macro variables for FreeRTOS configuration
-├── delay.h					: Two functions delay in miliseconds and microseconds are declared in this file ├── delay.c					: Define functions in delay.h
 ├── hardware_config.h				: This file configs three LEDs on board, enable the PLL and initialize the bus frequency to 80MHz ├── hardware_config.c				: Define functions in hardware_config.h ├── main.c					: Main source code